SeekyCt/spm-practice-codes/README.md

 Once that's set up you can use `make rgX` to build region `rg` ('eu', 'us', 'jp' or 'kr') revision `X` (0-1 for eu & jp, 0-2 for us, 0 for kr) or just `make` to build for all regions and revisions.

 ## Credits
-* This mod was made using the [SPM Rel Loader](https://github.com/SeekyCt/spm-rel-loader), which is based on the TTYD rel loader by PistonMiner, Zephiles, Jdaster64 and JasperRLZ.
+* This mod was made using the [SPM Rel Loader](https://github.com/SeekyCt/spm-rel-loader), which is based on the TTYD rel loader by PistonMiner and Zephiles.
 * JohnP55 for help and suggestions creating the map change teleport effect.
 * TheLordScruffy for the dolphin detection method.